Berkeley-CS195/fa24/syllabus.md

 ## Podcasts

-In lieu of essays, you will submit two podcasts of varying format in relation to issues discussed in class.
+You will submit two short (~10-minute) podcasts related to issues discussed in class.
 Please see the [home page](../) for more details.

+Podcasts are to be completed in groups of 2-3 students.
+We will release a group registration/matching form with Podcast 1.
+If you do not have a group in mind, that is okay; we will use your responses to the group matching form to randomly assign your group.

 Podcasts are peer reviewed, which means you will review **two podcasts** per peer review window, and have each of your podcasts reviewed by two of your peers.

-We expect the podcasts to take up less time than formulating your thoughts on paper.
+We expect the podcasts to take up less time than formulating your thoughts on paper---hence why we are not assigning essays.
 Please do contact us if this is not the case.

 ## Accommodations, Regrades, and Late Policy